How to Simulate Realistic Survival Data? A Simulation Study to Compare Realistic Simulation Models

 \section{Data Sets}

-The studies used for the analysis were selected according to previously defined criteria which are described below and are searched for via the online-platform PubMed\,\textregistered.\cite{PubMed} We looked for phase III clinical trials from oncology, published before November 2022, in which the Kaplan-Meier (KM) estimator is reported.
+The studies used for the analysis were selected according to previously defined criteria which are described below and are searched for via the online platform PubMed \cite{PubMed}.
+We looked for phase III clinical trials from oncology, published before November 2022, in which the Kaplan-Meier (KM) estimator is reported.
 This information is necessary for the reconstruction of the data (see below).
-An additional criterion was that the $p$-value of the logrank-test had to be reported in the studies since this is used as a benchmark criterion for the simulation.
+An additional criterion was that the $p$-value of the logrank test had to be reported in the studies since this is used as a benchmark criterion for the simulation.
 Applying the criteria resulted in 290 potential studies.

 From these, studies were selected by considering additional criteria.
 Besides the KM estimator, the number at risk should be reported in the publication as well, since it is needed to apply the reconstruction algorithm.
 Additionally, the total number of events should be reported.
 Since there might be differences regarding the reconstruction quality for the different cancer types, only studies on lung cancer patients were used as this is a gender-independent and widespread cancer type for which many studies are available.
-In 2020, it was the second most common cancer type (following breast cancer) with over two million new diagnosed cases.\cite{Sung2021cancerstatistics} To increase the accuracy of the data reconstruction, we limited our simulation to two-armed trials (for example, a specific therapy and a placebo-group) in which the reported KM curves of the two groups do not cross more than twice.
+In 2020, it was the second most common cancer type (following breast cancer) with over two million newly diagnosed cases \cite{Sung2021cancerstatistics}.
+To increase the accuracy of the data reconstruction, we limited our simulation to two-armed trials (for example, a specific therapy and a placebo group) in which the reported KM curves of the two groups do not cross more than twice.